yubaotang11/yubaotang11.github.io/_pages/about.md

 # 📝 Projects
+[2024] **Co-training framework for Retrieval-augmented Generation and Generation-augmented Retrieval**
+We design the framework as a cooperative two-player game, leveraging the complementarity between retrieval-augmented generation (RAG) and generation-augmented retrieval (GAR) to progressively improve RAG performance.
+Additionally, we address privacy concerns, particularly the leakage of Personally Identifiable Information (PII), by identifying and neutralizing the neurons in the generator responsible for PII while preserving model performance.

 [2023] **GoGPT: Retrieval-augmented Language Model**
 GoGPT is a comprehensive knowledge-based QA application based on large LLMs.
-It primarily includes a query understanding module, a retrieval module, an LLM module for retrieval enhancement, a reference tracing module, and an answer generation module.
-I am one of the core developers, responsible for the development of the query understanding and retrieval modules.
+It primarily includes a query understanding module, a retrieval module, an LLM module for retrieval enhancement, a reference tracing module, an answer generation module, and an user privacy protection module.
+Users might inadvertently disclose private information while interacting with GoGPT.
+To address this problem, our approach is to identify and mitigate user-side privacy leaks and to abstract user input into semantically similar but less specific and safer text.

+%I am one of the core developers, responsible for the development of the query understanding and retrieval modules.

+[2023] **Virtual Screening**
+Given a protein pocket as the query, it aims to retrieve from a large-scale molecule library the relevant molecules.
+We develope a GR framework to generate relevant molecule identifiers for a given protein pocket.

 # 🎖 Honors and Awards
 *2023*: 🎖 President of Institute of Computing Technology's Prize Scholarship (中国科学院计算所所长优秀奖)